General Data Protection Regulation: United Kingdom implementation

 The applicability of GDPR in the United Kingdom is affected by Brexit.
 Although the United Kingdom formally withdrew from the European Union on 31 January 2020, it remained subject to EU law, including GDPR, until the end of the transition period on 31 December 2020.
 The United Kingdom granted royal assent to the Data Protection Act 2018 on 23 May 2018, which augmented the GDPR, including aspects of the regulation that are to be determined by national law, and criminal offences for knowingly or recklessly obtaining, redistributing, or retaining personal data without the consent of the data controller.

 Under the European Union (Withdrawal) Act 2018, existing and relevant EU law was transposed into UK law upon completion of the transition, and the GDPR was amended by statutory instrument to remove certain provisions no longer needed due to the UK's non-membership in the EU.
-Thereafter, the regulation will be referred to as "UK GDPR".
-The UK will not restrict the transfer of personal data to countries within the EEA under UK GDPR.
-However, the UK will become a third country under the EU GDPR, meaning that personal data may not be transferred to the country unless appropriate safeguards are imposed, or the European Commission performs an adequacy decision on the suitability of British data protection legislation (Chapter V).
+Thereafter, the regulation is referred to as "UK GDPR".
+The UK does not restrict the transfer of personal data to countries within the EEA under UK GDPR.
+However, the UK is a third country under the EU GDPR, meaning that personal data may not be transferred from EU member states to the UK unless appropriate safeguards are imposed, or the European Commission performs an adequacy decision on the suitability of British data protection legislation (Chapter V).
 As part of the withdrawal agreement, the European Commission committed to perform an adequacy assessment.
+On 28 June 2021, the Commission confirmed the adequacy of the UK GDPR for four years; This was set to expire on 27 June 2025, but was extended for six months to give the Commission time to assess the impact of the Data (Use and Access) Act 2025.
+On 19 December 2025 the Commission renewed the 2021 adequacy decision until 27 December 2031.

 In April 2019, the UK Information Commissioner's Office (ICO) issued a children's code of practice for social networking services when used by minors, enforceable under GDPR, which also includes restrictions on "like" and "streak" mechanisms in order to discourage social media addiction and on the use of this data for processing interests.

 In March 2021, Secretary of State for Digital, Culture, Media and Sport Oliver Dowden stated that the UK was exploring divergence from the EU GDPR in order to "[focus] more on the outcomes that we want to have and less on the burdens of the rules imposed on individual businesses".